peterhry/peterhrynkow.com/_drafts/component-api.md

 Using a render prop to manage composition is an advanced pattern that delegates all aspects of rendering to the consumer.
 Furthermore, it allows the consumer to receive information about the component's state before rendering its children.

-Here the component is saying "Please render the children — and by the way — here is some information about my state in case you need it."
+Here the component is saying “Render the children when I tell you to — and by the way — here is some information about my state in case you need it."

 ```jsx
 const items = [